 Training Clicker Dogs: Timing, Steps, Real Results

 At its core, dog clicker training is about clear communication.
-It’s a force-free, reward-based method that helps your dog understand exactly which action earned them a reward.
+It is a force-free, reward-based method that helps your dog understand exactly which action earned them a reward.
 Think of it less as a command tool and more as a way of saying, "Yes, that's it!" at the perfect moment.
+According to the American Kennel Club (AKC), this clarity helps dogs learn new behaviors significantly faster.

 A click marks the precise instant a dog performs a desired behavior, signaling that a reward is coming.
 This creates a powerful bridge between the action and the reinforcement.